 - The Five-Factor Model (FFM)

-This theory of personality was established by University of Chicago psychologist Donald Fiske in the ’40s, then further developed in subsequent decades.
+University of Chicago psychologist Donald Fiske established this theory of personality in the ’40s, then further developed in subsequent decades.
 Personality traits are broken into five sections:

 - Openness to Experience